MariaOskarsdottir/MultilayerCreditScoring/README.md

 # MuLP

-This repository/package includes a python script that implements the MultilayerCreditScoring (MCS) algorithm presented in the paper [Evolution of Credit Risk Using a Personalized Pagerank Algorithm for Multilayer Networks](https://arxiv.org/abs/2005.12418).
+This repository/package includes a python script that implements the MultilayerCreditScoring (MCS) algorithim presented in Bravo and Óskarsdóttir (2020) and Óskarsdóttir and Bravo (2021, [ArXiV](https://arxiv.org/abs/2010.09559), [Publisher](https://doi.org/10.1016/j.omega.2021.102520))

 # Installation